Pretham 2: Plot

 Five members of a Facebook group of cinema enthusiasts decide to meet each other in real-life and to shoot a short film directed by one of the members, Tapas Menon.
 They lodge in Mangalassery Mana, an old mansion known to feature in many films which has been a tourist destination for the same reason.
-The team experiences paranormal activities during their stay.
+The team experiences paranormal activity during their stay.
 Meanwhile, mentalist John Don Bosco, their neighbour who has come for the Kayakalpa treatment, takes an interest in the paranormal phenomena.

-It is eventually revealed that the spirit causing the problems is of a Manav Matthew.
+It is eventually revealed that the spirit causing the problems is of a young man named Manav Matthew.
 John finds out that Manav was an introvert and was also part of the same Facebook group, under the pseudonym "May Flower".
 After meeting Manav's mother, it is revealed that Manav was cheated in a credit card fraud by an unknown member of the group.
-As a result, his father Matthew Emmanuel, the bank manager, was arrested who testified in court taking the blame of Manav's crime in order to save his son's future.
+As a result, his father Matthew Emmanuel, the bank manager, was arrested who testified in court taking the blame for what he believed was Manav's crime in order to save his son's future.
 Filled with remorse, Manav commits suicide.

 John discovers that Manav had been suspecting the five, hence the paranormal activities to find out who.
 John takes an interest in finding out the culprit.
 Manav's ghost gives clues on the investigation and it is revealed to John that the culprit uses the Facebook username "JOKER".
 John creates a Facebook account with the username Sherlock and successfully communicates with JOKER by tricking him into offering hacking lessons to avail free internet.
 John is assisted by his friend in Police cyber cell, Meera Anwar.
 John and JOKER decide to meet at the screening of the short film, where almost all the members of the group would arrive.

 The short film screened is a detailing of the incidents that happened at the Mangalassery Mana including Manav's story.
 However, the film ends without a climax.
 Meera intervenes by unveiling the investigation and has her force lockdown the hall.
 John begins by explaining to the audience that the story of the short film was indeed real and the culprit was in the hall with them.
 John then shortlists the audience through various mentalism tricks into a five-member group.
 John is confused as he gets the same reactions from all five that was anticipated from JOKER.
 He eventually finds out all five of them is the "JOKER" as the word is taken from the initial of their first name (Jyothish, Ouseppachan, Kalidas, Emil & Renil).

 They are arrested and apparently Manav's ghost is seen to be accompanying them.
 A few days later, John is reads in a newspaper that the five were found dead under mysterious circumstances in prison the day after Manav's father was released from prison.
 In the end, Priyalal, Denny, and Shibu from the last film come to Mangalassery Mana and are surprised to see John there, who is about to leave.